ClusterHQ/flocker/docs/gettingstarted/tutorial/vagrant-setup.rst

 These two IP addresses will be used throughout the tutorial and configuration files.
 If these addresses conflict with your local network configuration you can edit the ``Vagrantfile`` to use different values.
 Note that you will need to make the same substitution in commands used throughout the tutorial.

+.. note:: The two virtual machines are each assigned a 10GB virtual disk.
+          The underlying disk files grow to about 5GB.
+          So you will need at least 10GB of free disk space on your workstation.

 First create a tutorial directory: